Peterpiotr/siguren-documentation/docs/source/archives/49104-15-001-operation--maintenance-manual-issue-d_reviewed.rst

    providing hints at the place of engagement or removing the fuse for current supply.

-   Do not touch the operation area of the torque limiter as long as it is in operation.
+   Do not touch the operation area of the MS Torque Limiter as long as it is in operation.

-   Please secure the torque limiter against unintentional touch.
+   Please secure the MS Torque Limiter against unintentional touch.
 Please arrange for the corresponding protection devices and caps.

    **Proper Use**

-   You may only assemble, operate and maintain the torque limiter if you
+   You may only assemble, operate and maintain the MS Torque Limiter if you

    carefully read through the mounting instructions and understood them had technical training

    are authorized to do so by your company

-   The torque limiter may only be used in accordance with the technical data (see **RUFLEX\ ®-** catalogue).
-Unauthorized modifications on the torque limiter design are not admissible.
+   The MS Torque Limiter may only be used in accordance with the technical data (see **RUFLEX\ ®-** catalogue).
+Unauthorized modifications on the MS Torque Limiter design are not admissible.
 We do not take any warranty for resulting damages.
 To further develop the product we reserve the right for technical modifications.